Mount San Antonio: After the 1938 flood

 The ski lift dates to 1952 and was expanded and modernized in 1975.
 As the surviving privately owned cabins in Icehouse Canyon, Baldy Village, and Manker Flats come to the end of their 99-year leases on their lots, the Forest Service, no longer wishing to be a landlord, was converting them to private ownership.
 A Zen Center was established at Manker Flats in 1971.
 As of 2018, the only resorts and lodges serving the general public are the Mt.
 Baldy Lodge and Buckhorn Lodge in Mt.
 Baldy Village, and there is also a restaurant at the Baldy Notch ski area.
 The Snow Crest Lodge at Manker Flat is closed and being renovated.

 Today, Mt.
 Baldy Village has its own fire department, church, visitor center and school district.
 Mt.
 Baldy School (the abbreviation is the standard usage) has about 105 students.
 The visitor center is tended by unpaid volunteer rangers.
 As of 2013, the Forest Service does not have any paid rangers on duty in the area.

 On 13 January 2023, the English actor Julian Sands, a dedicated mountaineer, went missing while hiking in Mount San Antonio.
 His remains were found by hikers on 24 June 2023.
+In 2025, three hikers were found dead during a search for one missing hiker.